Get News & Updates Directly To Your Inbox

 It’s an important relationship, because your PCP knows your:

-Picking a PCP You choose your PCP from your health plan’s provider network.
+Choose your PCP from your health plan’s provider network.
 You can change your PCP or medical group at any time, except if you are hospitalized.
 Just let your plan know you want to make a change.

 HMOs use preventive health care to help you avoid serious and costly health problems.
-Your costs are also kept low because you use certain doctors and hospitals when you need care.
+Your costs are also lower when you use certain doctors and hospitals.
 These providers are part of the HMO network.
 The network may include:

 In most cases, an HMO health plan won’t cover any of your costs if you go to a provider that is not in the network.

-Out-of-network/non-contracted providers are under no obligation to treat Blue Cross Medicare Advantage members, except in emergency situations.
+Out-of-network providers are under no obligation to treat Blue Cross Blue Shield Medicare Advantage members, except in emergency situations.
 Please call our customer service number or see your Evidence of Coverage for more information, including the cost-sharing that applies to out-of-network services.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.